 • And on the very tippy top of our food pyramid would be spices.

 This is solid nutrition.
 No sugar, nothing processed.
 Super simple.

-PS–If you’ve been thinking of following a Paleo lifestyle, we have a big release coming up later this week, so it’s perfect timing!
+PS–If you’ve been thinking of following a Paleo lifestyle, consider subscribing to Dinner Answers – we have a weekly Paleo menu available!